Expert Insight, Breaking News, and Insider Stories on Real Estate in Paris

 1. Opening of the Musée Carnavalet this spring

 After three years and 55 million euros spent on renovations, Paris’s Musée Carnavalet in the 4th arrondissement will open this spring.
 The museum, dedicated entirely to the history of the city of Paris, has undergone a major facelift, while still holding onto its antiquated soul.
 Guests will be happy to rediscover the museum’s “period rooms,” where the great salons of long-destroyed Paris mansions have been recreated in all their splendor.
 Paintings have been dusted off and will be displayed in a new light, with more than thirty rooms presenting a unique collection of interior decor from the 17th and 18th centuries.
 Out of the more than 615,000 works inside the museum (one of the largest collections in the country) 4,000 pieces will be displayed after having undergone restorative work.

 2. A market garden in the 15th

-Beneath the new “Hall 6” within the 15th arrondissement’s parc des Expositions, a giant market garden is set to open this spring, offering organic fruits and vegetables year-round.
+Above the new “Hall 6” within the 15th arrondissement’s parc des Expositions, a giant market garden is set to open this spring, offering organic fruits and vegetables year-round.
 At 14,000 m2, or about the size of two soccer fields, this will be the largest roof-protected urban farm in the world.
 The market garden will grow more than a thousand fruits and vegetables representing some thirty varieties; during high season, it’s even expected that the farm could produce up to one ton of produce per day.